gmnrmyr/NumoraQ/docs/system-architecture.md

 ------------------------------------------------------

-links: we will at some point need to rework msot of the links like github for example, we dont have github yet and stuff like that....
+links: we will at some point need to rework most of the links like github for example, we dont have github yet and stuff like that....

 --------------------------------------------